 - Contact us if you know of other examples!

-And of course, you can whitelist your entire server, as explained next..
+And of course, you can whitelist specific user agents, and even whitelist your entire server, as explained below..

 Whitelist your own server